Troubleshooting DNA Sequencing Problems

 Identifying the cause of a poor DNA sequencing result can often be very difficult as a particular sequencing problem may have many different causes, or be the result of multiple interacting factors.
 Often the only way to work out the real cause of a particular problem is to perform a process of elimination.

-An alternative to manual inspection (which becomes very labor intensive if you are running more than a few traces) is to use an automated trace analysis system like our QualTrace DNA sequencing QC software.
-QualTrace will automatically scan the traces for nine different sequencing problems, and because it works by analysing the raw data, it is able to be used with any basecaller.
+An alternative to manual inspection (which becomes very labor intensive if you are running more than a few traces) is to use an automated trace analysis system like our QualTrace III DNA sequencing QC software.
+QualTrace III will automatically scan the traces for many different sequencing problems, and because it works by analysing the raw data, it is able to be used with any basecaller.

-To allow people see how QualTrace can help in DNA sequencing troubleshooting we have created a free, online version of QualTrace where you can upload your own traces and have QualTrace analyze them for any problems.
+To see how QualTrace III can help in DNA sequencing troubleshooting we have created a free, online version of QualTrace III where you can upload your own traces and have QualTrace III analyze them for any problems.

 The Most Common Automated DNA Sequencing Problems